tomahawkins/volleyball/practice.md

 # Game Day 10/12

 - We don't lose because we are out played.
-We lose because of the accumulation of lots of small mistakes.
+We lose due to the accumulation of lots of small mistakes.
   Death by 1000 cuts.
-The common small mistakes:
+- A mistake is not just 1 point.
+It's typically 3-4 opponent serves before we can recover.
+- Common small mistakes and how to prevent them:
   - Missing first serve.
-Difference between us serving about 3 balls instead of our opponent.
+Intentional warmup.
   - Passes into the net.
+Run to the ball, get under it.
   - Taking two swipes at a ball in the net.
+Don't do it.
+Get out of the way.
   - Whole team not calling a freeball or failing to move when they do.
+Communicate loudly and as a team.
   - Setters passing a freeball.
+Loudly call freeball.
+Get the whole team moving.
   - Not knowing our positions.
 Setters not knowing if they are in the back or front row.
   - Setting to a nonexistent player.
+Plan who you want to set to and have a backup.
   - Multiple players not going for a ball.
-(Not communicating.)
+Communicate.
+If no one is moving, you move.
   - Over powering a freeball and sending it out of bounds.
+Know where you are and where you want to place the ball.
+    Don't just swing at it.
   - Over powering a hit and sending it out of bounds, especially if you didn't jump.
+Plan where you want the ball to go.
+    Don't just swing at it.
+Only power up if you can confidently hit the ball down.
   - Blindly running into the net.
+Be aware of your position.
+Communicate to teammates to help them be aware of theirs.
   - Running into teammates.
-(Not communicating.)
+Communicate.
+    - Communicating is not just calling mine.
+Idle talks helps them know where you are even if they can't see you.
+    - Constantly talk with your teammates.
+Do not be silent.
+    - Help them see things they can't see with their own eyes.
+      - How far off are you from the net.
+      - How many blockers are going up.
+      - Where is the best place to push the ball.
+      - Is the opposing setter front row or back row?
+  - Blocking a back row setter.
+Know when the setter is front or back row.
+Block accordingly.
-  - Moving and getting in the setter's way.
-Freeze if you are out of position so you don't disturb the play.
+  - Getting in the setter's way.
+If you have to get in the setter's way, freeze so they can easily get around you.
   - Setting the off middle in out of system.
+Always set the pins and the backrow when out-of-system.
   - Freeballing it over in 2.
+Don't panic.
+Slow the game down and set the ball.
+  - Freezing and slowly diving to the floor and still missing the ball.
+If you are slowly diving, you have time to take more steps.
+    It is better to be fast and on your feet than to be on the floor.
+- Constant Pressure
   - Even when we can't make the perfect play, we must always make life difficult for our opponents.
   - Always try to hit the ball.
 Dump if you must.
     - Slide approach to get to hard to reach sets.
   - Quickly change direction of hits and dumps.